-Upper North Falls are not the tallest but scenic one with the water cascades over the basalt cliff.
+Upper North Falls is not the tallest but one of the scenic ones with the water cascading over the basalt cliff.
 The waterfall is accessible by a 0.3-mile short hike from the North Falls parking area.

 Twin Falls - 31 ft (9.5 m)

 Twin Falls is a smaller waterfall that was named like that because the stream splits into two segments.